 I was recently informed by the Staff at Christianstt.Com that I had written over 200 articles for their online publication.
-While it has been my absolute joy to share my understanding with fellow believers, not everyone has been so appreciative of what I’ve put forward.
-So from time to time, I would sometimes share some of the bad arguments, destructive mindsets or hate messages I’ve received so that people can get an idea of what I’m dealing with.
+It has been my absolute joy to share my understanding with fellow believers.
+But, not everyone has been so appreciative of what I’ve put forward.
+So from time to time, I would share the bad arguments, destructive mindsets or hate messages I’ve received so that others may get an idea of what I’m dealing with.

-While in previous articles I may have addressed some bad arguments, or religious mindsets, in this article, I want to express some ideas that Christians think are true, but are in actuality very destructive and counterproductive for the purposes of reaching people outside the Christian world.
+In previous articles I may have addressed some bad arguments, or religious mindsets.
+Here, I want to express some ideas that Christians think are true, but are in actuality very destructive and counterproductive for the purposes of reaching people outside the Christian world.
 While many of these ideas are not taught publicly, or even acknowledged, they are very present in the minds of some believers, and I hope to make Christians aware of what harm these mindsets bring.

 1. Only Christians can “truly” Love

-One of the worst stereotypes by Christians is this idea that only Christians can experience, “True” love.
+One of the worst stereotypes by Christians is this idea that only Christians can experience, “true” love.
 It suggests that outside of a relationship with Jesus Christ, a person lacks the fullness to truly experience and express love to another human being.
-Unbelievers are thought to have a sense of love but are not actually capable of “True” love, because they have never experienced God’s love.
-While many will never admit to this mindset, it is perpetuated in Christian literature, music and especially in movies with little objection from the Christian community at large.
+Unbelievers are thought to have a sense of love.
+But they are not actually capable of “true” love, because they have never experienced God’s love.
+While many will never admit to this mindset, it is perpetuated in Christian literature, music and especially in movies, with little objection from the Christian community at large.

-In a world of hurting and lonely people, seeking for love, Christians say that it can only be found in Christianity with God, rendering all external sources of love as inferior imitations.
+In a world of hurting and lonely people seeking love, Christians say that it can only be found in Christianity with God, rendering all external sources of love as inferior imitations.
 Needless to say, this idea is completely false.
-While God is Love, and his expression of love is unquestionably the greatest, in no way does that mean that human beings are incapable of love without knowing God.
-As Jesus Christ has said himself concern the capacity of men to love:
+God is Love, and his expression of love is unquestionably the greatest.
+But in no way does that mean that human beings are incapable of love without knowing God.
+As Jesus Christ has said himself concerning the capacity of men to love: